 Tips to make the best recipe

 - I recommend covering your bread halfway through with tinfoil, to ensure the tops aren’t over brown.

 - Everyone’s ovens differ, so you may need to bake longer to ensure it is completely cooked.
 You will know your pumpkin bread is properly cooked when the center springs back slightly and a skewer comes out clean.

 - This bread is not super sweet at all.
 If you’d like super sweet bread, double the amount of the granulated sweetener or add some chocolate chips.

 - If you don’t have pumpkin pie spice, you can use all cinnamon or a mix of cinnamon and nutmeg.

-- To store: As this pumpkin bread is super moist, it should always be stored in the refrigerator.
-Be sure that it is completely covered, and will keep fresh for up to 2 weeks.
+- To store: As this pumpkin bread is super moist, always store it in the refrigerator.
+Keep it covered and it will keep fresh for up to one week.

-- To freeze: Place slices of pumpkin bread in a ziplock bag and store it in the freezer for up to 6 months.
+- To freeze: Place leftover slices in a ziplock bag and store them in the freezer for up to 6 months.
 Thaw overnight in the refrigerator.

 - Preheat the oven to 180C/350F.
 Line a loaf pan with parchment paper and set aside.

-- In a small mixing bowl, combine your almond flour, baking soda, and pumpkin pie spice and mix well.
-In a separate bowl, whisk together your pumpkin puree, syrup, eggs, and vanilla extract.
+- In a small mixing bowl, combine your almond flour, allulose, baking powder, and pumpkin pie spice and mix well.
+In a separate bowl, whisk together your pumpkin puree, melted butter and eggs.
 Combine your wet and dry ingredients.
-Fold through your chocolate chips.

-- Transfer your batter into the lined pan.
+- Transfer your batter into the lined pan and sprinkle with pumpkin seeds.
 Bake for 40-45 minutes, covering the top of the loaf pan halfway through with parchment paper, to avoid the tops over-browning.

 - Remove from the oven and allow to cool in the pan completely, before slicing.